LapTQ/hello-cpp/summaries/syntax-and-snippnet.md

 * The function being registered must take no parameters and have no return value.
 * You can register multiple cleanup functions, and they will be called in the reverse order they were registered.

+## Pseudo-random number generation

+Please go to the lesson.